trubusoft/bevy-starter/readme.md

 #### External Linter

-Use 'Clippy' and optionally enable to run on the fly.
+Use Clippy and optionally make it to run on the fly.

 #### Formatting